dataprivacymemo/dataprivacymemo.github.io/content/posts/2025-03-12-EDPB-coordinated-enforcement.md

 +++
 date = 2025-03-12T09:05:00+01:00
 draft = false
-title = "GDPR's Right to Erasure: What Companies Need to Know About the 2025 Coordinated Enforcement Action" summary = "The EDPB's upcoming coordinated enforcement reveals critical challenges in implementing the right to be forgotten" categories = ["Practical Privacy"] tags = ["GDPR", "data protection", "right to erasure", "compliance", "enforcement"]
+title = "GDPR's Right to Erasure: What to Know About the 2025 Coordinated Enforcement Action" summary = "The EDPB's upcoming coordinated enforcement reveals critical challenges in implementing the right to be forgotten" categories = ["Practical Privacy"] tags = ["GDPR", "data protection", "right to erasure", "compliance", "enforcement"]